neocompounder/cneo-contract/README.md

-NEO       is the the NeoToken contract account   is the address that wishes to mint cNEO cNEO      is the NeoCompounder contract quantity  is the quantity of the collateral token to be deposited
+NEO       is the the NeoToken contract account   is the address that wishes to mint cNEO cNEO      is the NeoCompounder contract quantity  is the quantity of NEO to be converted into cNEO
 ```

 ### Burn